- Name: Godber Tumushabe

 Mr. Tumushabe's work career started in 1997 when he joined a Nairobi-based public policy think tank- the African Centre for Technology Studies (ACTS).
 At ACTS, he directed Africa-wide policy research programmes on environmental governance, biodiversity, and land governance.
 He returned to Uganda in 2000 as the Founding Executive Director of the Advocates Coalition for Development and Environment (ACODE), a position he held until he retired in December 2013.
 During his 14 years as executive director, he oversaw the growth of ACODE into a dynamic and reputable independent public policy research and advocacy think tank in Eastern Africa and designed innovative flagship policy research and advocacy programs.Mr.
 Tumushabe has published widely on a wide range of international and national public policy issues.
 He is co-author of Governing the Environment: Political Change and Natural Resources Management in Eastern and Central Africa (1999); Harnessing Intellectual Property Rights for Development Objectives: The Double Role of IPRs in the Context of Facilitating MDGs Nos.
 1 and 6 (2011); Public Spending on Climate Change in Africa: Experiences from Ethiopia, Ghana, Tanzania and Uganda (2016); and Unlocking Africa's Future: Biotechnology and Law (2016).

 Mr. Tumushabe is currently an Associate Director at Great Lakes Institute for Strategic Studies.
 He is also Chairman and Chief Executive Officer of Technology Frontiers Education Centre.
-His currently research interests include: democracy and rule of law; strategic minerals and land governance, climate change, agriculture governance and food security.
+His current research interests include democracy and rule of law; strategic minerals and land governance, climate change, agriculture governance, and food security.